 Set a Trip Budget

 You should figure out how to budget for your trip.
-Learn how much it'll cost to travel to the destination(s) and how much cash you'll probably need each week (taking into account local transportation, accommodation, food and drink, and leisure expenses).
+Learn how much it'll cost to travel to the destination(s) and how much cash you'll probably need each week (considering local transportation, accommodation, food and drink, and leisure expenses).

 When you know the amount you'll need, look at your monthly budget (or make one) to determine how long it'll take to accumulate the funds.
 If, at first, it seems as if you won't be able to save enough money, don't worry.